 Water Lily: The leaf and unopened flower buds can be cooked, while the tuberous rootstock can be prepared like potatoes.

-Field Mustard: From the leaves to the buds to the seeds, the entire plant can be eaten, just avoid the bitter upper-stem leaves.
+Field Mustard (pictured above): From the leaves to the buds to the seeds, the entire plant can be eaten, just avoid the bitter upper-stem leaves.

 Clover: Both red and white clover can be eaten.
 Reds should be soaked and boiled 5 to 10 minutes; white should be eaten before the flowers appear.

 Burdock: The young leaves and inner roots and pith (remove the green rind) can be eaten as a salad, though the roots should be boiled first.